 - Applications that fail to demonstrate how wholesale market access will be improved.

 - Applications for vehicles or land.

 - Applicants out of compliance with any federal, state or local laws or regulations.

 - Applicants producing value-added products with less than 51% Vermont grown ingredients.

 - Applicants who failed to meet requirements for previous Agency grants and/or assistance programs, or from individuals or groups unable to perform or currently experiencing performance issues with previous Agency grant obligations.

 - Applications for already completed projects for which the applicant seeks reimbursement.

 Grants are distributed, through a competitive application review process, to agricultural producers, producer groups, and value-chain facilitators that are addressing market access in Vermont institutions, defined as colleges and universities, early childcare and pre-k-12 schools, hospitals, nursing homes, and correctional facilities, and wholesale market access, including grocery stores, independent retail, and food co-ops.
 All applicants must demonstrate 25% of the total grant award in matching funds.
-All project funds must be obligated by April 1st, 2019 and project work must be completed within one calendar year from the time applicant’s grant agreements are finalized.
+Grant funds must be obligated, and project work must be completed, within one year from the time the grant agreement is finalized.